sergey-melnychuk/sergey-melnychuk.github.io/_posts/2019-08-02-rust-mio-tcp-server.markdown

 ### Registering connections for events

 Speaking of next events.
-In order for next events to occur, they must be registered with `Poll` first.
+In order for next events to occur, the token-socket pair must be registered with the `Poll` first.
 Under the hood, `Poll` keeps track which token corresponds to which socket, but client code only gets access to token.
 This means if the server intends to actually communicate with the client (and I'm pretty sure most servers do), then token-socket pair must be stored somehow.
 In this example, I'm using